prajapatkavitha/CODSOFT_PYTHON_INTERN/README.md

 How to Run:
 1.Download the password_generator.py file.
-2.Run the script using Python: bash python password_generator.py
+2.Run the script using Python

 Project 4: Rock-Paper-Scissors Game